CtrlK

 Specificity

-Lists multiple specific concrete actions: 'refactoring components with boolean prop proliferation', 'building flexible component libraries', 'designing reusable APIs'.
-Also names specific patterns: compound components, render props, context providers.
+Lists multiple specific concrete actions and patterns: 'refactoring components with boolean prop proliferation', 'building flexible component libraries', 'designing reusable APIs', and names specific patterns like 'compound components, render props, context providers'.

 3 / 3